gonzalo-cordova-pou/TextMood/doc/gettingStarted.md

 ---

 - Make sure to set up your Python3 virtual enviroment.
 This is not mandatory, but highly recommended.
-To know more about pytohn virtual enviroments access [here](https://realpython.com/python-virtual-environments-a-primer/#why-do-you-need-virtual-environments)
+To know more about python virtual enviroments access [here](https://realpython.com/python-virtual-environments-a-primer/#why-do-you-need-virtual-environments)

 - Make sure to install all the required packages using:
 ```